tristanCB/mechano-soup/README.md

 Process: The website's HTML was scraped and parsed with beautiful soup.
 The pages text items are manually classified into 6 categories: (nothing, the clinic's name, wether the clinic accepts walk-in or is appointment based, opening hours, address and the contact number or email).

 # Material and methods
-Different classifiers were trained to on parsed text data.
-A machine learning (LSTM-CNN) based approach was developed and compared with the common classifiers available in SKLEARN (python package).
-All classifiers were trained on manually labeled data.
-To assess the model's performance, the macro average F1 score was considered.
-A random portion (~ 33 %) of the classified text was set aside prior to training the classifiers for validation.
-The input given to the classifier consisted in creating a matrix from the navigable string object; more precisely the amount of characters it consists of, the amount of parent tags, the text's HTML tag, the ordered parent HTML tags, wether or not the parents tags have defined classes or ids, the tags which are located "next", ... "previous", and wether or not certain regular expressions occur in the text element being classified.
+Different classifiers were trained on the obtained data.
+A machine learning (LSTM-CNN) based approach was developed and compared with common classifiers as implemented in Sklearn (python package).
+All classifiers were trained on a pseudo randomly selected subset of the manually labeled data.
+To assess the model's performance, the macro average F1 score was considered on the remaining portion of the data not used for training (~ 33 %).

+The data representing the text being classified consisted in a matrix of numbers pertaining to the text's navigable string object.
+More precisely the amount of characters it consisted of, the amount of parent tags, the text's HTML tag, the ordered parent HTML tags, wether or not the parent tags hed defined classes or ids, the tags which were located "next" and "previous", and wether or not certain regular expressions occured in the text itself.

+Classifiers were repeatedly trained and assessed using a 0.33 validation/test split.
+The mean F1 macro_avg score was compared using a series of Mann-Whitney tests as implemented by SPSS.

+## Statistical approach
+All observations were independently collected.
+The dependent variable is continuous (F1 macro_avg).
+The Kruskal-Wallis test was chosen as a non-parametric alternative to an ANOVA because data for the depend variable (F1 macro score) violated assumptions of normality as determined by Shapiro-Wilk’s (1965) test of normality and did not have homogeneous variance as determined by Levene's (Olkin, 1960) test of equal variance.

+Post hoc pair-wise comparison of the Kruskal-Wallis test (a series of Mann-Whitney tests as implemented by SPSS (Bergmann et al., 2000)) revealed that a significant differences we're observed.
+They are depicted in Figure 1.5.

 # Results